Doin' Their Bit

 Doin' Their Bit is a 1942 Our Gang short comedy film directed by Herbert Glazer.
 This was the first short with Herbert Glazer as Our Gangs regular director.
-It was the 207th Our Gang short (208th episode, 119th talking short, 120th talking episode, and 39th MGM produced episode) that was released.
+It was the 207th Our Gang short to be released.

 Plot

 Hoping to entertain the military troops stationed in Greenpoint, Mr. Wills organizes the gang into a junior USO troupe.
 In addition to performing a "boot camp" sketch, the gang participates in a brace of production numbers.